-- If you want to apply filters, click on the referenced metric and, under Filters, select the members to filter for each dimension.
+- If you want to apply filters, click on the referenced metric and, under Filter, select the members to filter for each dimension.
 Next, select either Include or Exclude, and click Filter.

 - When you’re done building your formula, click Next.

-- In the Options window, under Metric name, type a name for your calculated metric.
+- In the Display settings window, under Metric name, type a name for your calculated metric.

 You can also name your metric in the Preview pane.

-- Under Format, choose a format type from the drop-down menu: Numeric, Currency, Percentage, or Duration.
+- Under Format, choose a data format type from the drop-down menu: Numeric, Currency, Percentage, or Duration.